jubentley/CodeLiner/README.md

 Very old, made it during the holidays at uni, is and designed for only C in C++, made in VS15 if not earlier, comes with no guarantees 😁

-Has a nifty algorithm to detect valid lines-of-code in multi-line statements though (found at /Codeliner/CodeInspector.cpp).
+Has a nifty algorithm to detect valid lines-of-code in multi-line statements though (found at /Codeliner/CodeInspector.cpp) emphasising my broad understanding of K&R C.